 The average person needs 4,700mg of potassium per day to maintain a healthy diet.

-If any imbalance happens this leads to stiffen and narrow your blood vessels, which restricted blood flow and can lead to high blood pressure.
+If any imbalance happens this leads to stiffening and narrowing of your blood vessels, which restricted blood flow and can lead to high blood pressure.

 Like every nutrient, Potassium is also important for your health.
 It maintains blood pressure and reduces the risk of clogged arteries.
 That lowers the risk of stroke, kidney disease, and heart failure.